 The nightgown still fits me perfectly and it’s beautiful, I feel so sexy in it!
 I will keep it.
 While John is nothing but a memory now, all that remains is an alluring piece of fabric.
 I am keeping it because I feel joy, it makes me feel good, not because it’s connected to John.
-I have another piece that was given to me; the way it makes me feel trumps the giver.
+I have another piece of clothing that was given to me; the way it makes me feel trumps the giver.

 The purging and organizing continues.
 Here’s to moving forward into the future the Lord has set out for me.
 I am ready.
 More than ready.

 Last time I visited my childhood home, my mom set out several jewelry pieces from my grandmother she wanted me to have.
 A simple gold wedding band was among them.
 It appeared slightly weathered, but it fit my finger as though it was custom made for me.
 There was an inscription inside: “RE to GA Dec 29 – 1910.”
 I knew right away who it belonged to: RE was my great-grandfather, GA was my great-grandmother.

 They were married on a Thursday, like me.
 I don’t know how they met or what their relationship story was.
 I have pictures of them with beautiful smiling faces, they look so happy together.
 I have pictures of her with the ring.
 It’s hard to make out, but I can see it.
 This union produced one of my all-time favorite people: my grandmother.